 - 1. Unless otherwise determined by the legislation of Georgia, under a finance lease agreement the lessor shall transfer the specified property to the use of the lessee for a term stipulated by the agreement, with or without the right to purchase the property.
 The lessee shall pay compensation to the lessor with the specified periodicity, provided that: - a) the lessee determines the property and chooses the supplier, from which to purchase or otherwise obtain the property; - b) the lessor acquires the property to lease it out and the supplier is aware of the fact. - 2.
 The supplier may concurrently be a lessor if the supplier's ordinary business is the supply or leasing of property.
 Property may also be acquired from the lessee. - 3.
-The leased property may be re-leased upon expiry or early termination of the finance lease agreement but in order for the provisions of this chapter to apply, the lessor shall obtain the lessee's confirmation of an independent selection of property. - 4.
+The leased property may be re-leased upon expiry or early termination of the finance lease agreement but in order for the provisions of this Chapter to apply, the lessor shall obtain the lessee's confirmation of an independent selection of property. - 4.
 The subject-matter of lease may not be money, security or share in an enterprise. - 5.
-Unless otherwise determined by the legislation of Georgia, and if as a result of granting the amount of lease financing the total liabilities of a lessee to the same lessor is less than GEL 200 000 (two hundred thousand), the receipt by a lessor of the cost shall not, in any form, be attached or indexed to a foreign currency - 6.
-If a lessor is an entrepreneur, when granting a lease, the annual effective interest rate of the lease shall not exceed 50%.
-In addition, the lessor shall comply with the requirements under Article 625(5) and (8) of this Code in relation to imposition of a fee, financial expense, penalty and any type of financial sanction.
-For these purposes, the National Bank of Georgia may determine the procedure for calculating the annual effective interest rate of a lease, the fee, financial expense, penalty and/or any type of financial sanction.
+Unless otherwise determined by the legislation of Georgia, and if the amount of lease financing (excluding all additional fees and expenses included in the cost of leasing) is less than GEL 100 000 (one hundred thousand), the receipt by a lessor of the cost from a natural person (including from an individual entrepreneur) shall not, in any form, be attached or indexed to a foreign currency.